-- use straightforward conventions and apply linguistic knowledge to: - source information about practical work placement options - plan and participate in a work placement including completing workplace tasks and seeking assistance as appropriate - interpret and respond to a range of workplace communication requirements - evaluate own practical placement

-Context of and specific resources for assessment Assessment must ensure access to: a range of EAL resources including bilingual resources and/or other digital or paper based resources for support a bilingual dictionary, and/or an English-English dictionary a workplace environment mentors and other people in the workplace access to digital devices to prepare documentation for the workplace Assessment practices should consider the learner's need to work independently and seek support as needed including: contextual support, such as in relation to unfamiliar jargon, some aspects of the workplace culture, and workplace expectations assistance in preparing information related to work placement Assessment also needs to take into consideration time to read and interpret workplace texts time to complete written texts The following are suggested assessment methods for this unit: portfolio of documentation relevant to workplace participation observation of speaking and listening skills in formal workplace exchanges photographs or other visual evidence of participation in the workplace verbal questioning / interviews to assess the learner's own evaluation of the work experience

-• verbal questioning to confirm linguistic, sociolinguistic and cultural knowledge related to work placement
+Critical aspects for Assessment must confirm the ability to: assessment and evidence use straightforward conventions and apply linguistic • required to demonstrate knowledge to: competency in this unit source information about practical work placement options plan and participate in a work placement including completing workplace tasks and seeking assistance as appropriate interpret and respond to a range of workplace communication requirements evaluate own practical placement Context of and specific Assessment must ensure access to: resources for assessment a range of EAL resources including • - bilingual resources and/or other digital or paper based EAL Framework resources for support - a bilingual dictionary, and/or an English-English dictionary a workplace environment mentors and other people in the workplace access to digital devices to prepare documentation for the workplace Assessment practices should consider the learner's need to work independently and seek support as needed including: contextual support, such as in relation to unfamiliar jargon, some aspects of the workplace culture, and workplace expectations assistance in preparing information related to work placement Assessment also needs to take into consideration time to read and interpret workplace texts time to complete written texts Method(s) of assessment The following are suggested assessment methods for this unit: portfolio of documentation relevant to workplace • participation observation of speaking and listening skills in formal workplace exchanges photographs or other visual evidence of participation in • the workplace verbal questioning / interviews to assess the learner's own evaluation of the work experience verbal questioning to confirm linguistic, sociolinguistic and cultural knowledge related to work placement

-Unit Code VU22635 Unit Title Present and listen to complex oral presentations in an employment or professional context Unit Descriptor This unit describes the skills and knowledge required by EAL earners to present and listen to complex oral presentations in English in an employment or professional context.
+Unit Code VU22635 Unit Title Present and listen to complex oral presentations in an employment or professional context Unit Descriptor This unit describes the skills and knowledge required by EAL learners to present and listen to complex oral presentations in English in an employment or professional context.
 The outcomes described in this unit relate to: The Australian Core Skills Framework (ACSF).
 They contribute directly to the achievement of indicators of competence in Oral Communication at Level 4 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Speaking and Listening.
 They contribute directly to the achievement of ISLPR Speaking 3 / 3+ and Listening 3 / 3+.
 Employability Skills This unit contains employability skills.
 Application of the Unit This unit applies to learners wishing to develop their speaking and listening skills in English in general employment or professional contexts.
-Contexts may include fields in which specialised or technical language is used, for example the health and engineering professions.
+Contexts may include fields in which specialised or technical language is used, for example the healt and engineering professions.
 Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
 Elements describe actions or outcomes that are demonstrable and assessable.
-Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standar for the element.
-Where bold italicised text is used, further informatic or explanation is detailed in the required skills and knowledge and/c the range statement.
-Assessment of performance is to be consisten with the evidence guide.
-1 Demonstrate critical understanding of a 1.1 Identify the purpose and context of the oral presentation range of information 1.2 Identify the tone, register and style of presentation from an oral presentation 1.3 Identify the main ideas and supporting details 1.4 Comment on the effectiveness of the presentation, and give an opinion on one or more aspects 1.5 Identify inferred meanings, irony, nuance and idioms as appropriate
+Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
+Where bold italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
+Assessment of performance is to be consistent with the evidence guide.
+1 Demonstrate critical 1.1 Identify the purpose and context of the oral presentation understanding of a range of information from an oral 1.2 Identify the tone, register and style of presentation presentation 1.3 Identify the main ideas and supporting details 1.4 Comment on the effectiveness of the presentation, and give an opinion on one or more aspects 1.5 Identify inferred meanings, irony, nuance and idioms as appropriate 2 Give an oral report or 2.1 Use knowledge of conventions of presentations to presentation in an employment or professional context prepare presentation